 A Note from the Pastor

-Thank you for visiting us online; we'd also enjoy having you visit us in person.
+Thank you for visiting us online; we'd also enjoy having you visit us in person!
+Sunday morning services are in the sanctuary; all evening services are currently being held in the Fellowship Hall, except for special occasions.

 If you'd like to be a part of what God is doing at FBCH, talk with a deacon or the pastor about ways you can join us in God's work.